Cadence: Upper leading-tone cadence

-The example below shows a cadence featuring an upper leading-tone from a well-known 16th-century lamentation, the debate over which was documented in Rome c.
+This example from a well-known 16th-century lamentation shows a cadence that appears to imply the use of an upper leading-tone, a debate over which was documented in Rome c.
 1540.
-The final three written notes in the upper voice are B–C–D, in which case a trill on C produces D. However, convention implied a C, and a cadential trill of a whole tone on the second to last note produces D/E♭, the upper leading-tone of D♮.
-Presumably, the debate was over whether to use C–D or C–D for the trill.
+The final three written notes in the upper voice are printed B–C–D, in which case the customary trill on the second to last note should be played using D and C. However, convention implied that the written C should be played as a C♯ in this context, and a cadential trill of a whole tone on the second to last note would then require a D♯/E♭, the upper leading-tone of D♮.
+Presumably, the debate was over whether to use D♯–C♯ or D–C♯ for the trill.

 In medieval and Renaissance polyphony

 Medieval and Renaissance cadences are based upon dyads rather than chords.
 The first theoretical mention of cadences comes from Guido of Arezzo's description of the occursus in his Micrologus, where he uses the term to mean where the two lines of a two-part polyphonic phrase end in a unison.